Table of Contents[Hide][Show]

 New York City packs energy that falls flat for younger kids, but teens possess the stamina for urban trekking at its finest.
 I lived in NYC for two years, but I didn’t introduce my kids to the metropolis until they were out of strollers and could walk all day without whining.

-San Francisco, another urban center, offers a vibrant culture and postcard landscapes with a mellower West Coast vibe.
+San Francisco offers vibrant culture and postcard landscapes with a mellower West Coast vibe.
 It’s easier to navigate by public transportation, like the famous street cars.
-It offers American icons too, like the Golden Gate Bridge and Alcatraz, a favorite for teens.
-Explore San Francisco by foot to see all the unique neighborhoods.
+And see American icons too, like the Golden Gate Bridge and Alcatraz, a favorite for teens.
+Then explore San Francisco by foot to see all the unique neighborhoods.

-Boston offers a maze of American History that has to be walked to be understood.
+Boston offers a maze of American History you and your teens can walk.
 Start in Boston Common, the park in the center of the city, and find the red line painted on the sidewalk.
 The Freedom Trail, a 2.5-mile urban trail, will walk kids and teens through the American Revolution.

-Washington, D.C., is another destination for older kids that offers history, culture and some of the best museums in the country, many of which are free.
+Washington, D.C., is another destination for older kids packed with history, culture and some of the best museums in the country, many of which are free.
 As the center of government, Washington is a must for future lawyers.

 Teens Worship the Beach

-Think all the turquoise water is at the all-inclusive resorts in the Caribbean, like the Turks and Caicos, or Mexico’s Riviera Maya?
+Think the turquoise water is only found at the all-inclusive resorts in the Caribbean, like the Turks and Caicos, or Mexico’s Riviera Maya?
 Not at all!
 Find white sand a road trip away.
 And what teen doesn’t love the beach, that’s why it’s one of the best vacations for teens.

 This area offers bike paths for teens to explore and beach towns packed with hang-outs like ice cream shops and juice stands.
-That, along with water so blue you think it’s the Caribbean, makes this site a teen favorite.
+That, along with water so blue you think it’s the Caribbean, makes this area a teen favorite.
 Best of all, it can be rolled into a road trip to Orlando’s theme parks like Universal.

 Southern California has been a mecca for the young at heart since the dawn of TV.
 The beaches of SoCal created a culture that teens still crave.